pradipmudi/pradipmudi/README.md

-Hi, This is Pradip, a post-graduate from NIT Warangal and currently working in the R&D team as a Software Engineer at iVIS, an E-surveillance farm.
+Hi, This is Pradip, a post-graduate from NIT Warangal and currently working in the R&D team at iVIS, an E-surveillance farm as a Software Engineer.

 Things I love to do :